Corporate Development at a Private Equity-Owned Portfolio Company: The Best of Operations and Finance?

 A: It’s a tougher transition than you might expect.

 Corporate development prepares you for an Operating Partner role more than an investment-oriented role.
-We do work on deals, but the work is mostly on the operational side.
+We do work on deals, but the work is mostly on the operational side, similar to what private equity value creation teams do.

 Since my firm is relatively small, I’m also in charge of tasks like planning our market roadmap and doing FP&A-style budgeting, and those don’t necessarily correspond to the normal PE skill set.